yKicchan/routopia/README.md

 - The routes function can accept a string as the first argument to specify a Base URL.
 - In that case, specify the schema definition as the second argument.
-- Note that the Base URL is simply concatenated.
+- Note that the Base URL is simply prefixed.

 ```ts
 import { routes, empty } from 'routopia';